This is an autobiographical narrative about the ecstasies of escape.

 Never having been on an Ocean Ferry before, I must admit I was uncertain about how to behave on one.
 I’d walk right up to the smudged glass doors that opened out onto the wind-washed deck but I’d content myself with merely peering through them at the blackness that seemed to rise up in an infinitely gentle curve above the ferry.
 Then I’d pace the concourse, and cross a median, to the other side of the ship, and peer again, as tantalized by the outside as an insect in a jar.
 I was troubled by the paranoid fantasy that opening a set of these large double doors would set off an alarm, but then some sloppily dressed Russians with a moon-faced child in a slick red raincoat pushed through these very doors, squeezing by me, sauntering in from the prow of the ship, and set off no (audible) alarm.

 It was fantastic out there.
-I was in California-style shorts, but bundled in a rubberized rain jacket, which features a hood, and it was perfect in the chilly weather of the Baltic.
+I was in California-style shorts but bundled in a rubberized rain jacket, which features a hood, and it was perfect in the chilly weather of the Baltic.
 I had sweltered in the train from Stockholm wearing this jacket, and felt like a fool to have even brought it, but now I was vindicated.
 I was cozy and self-contained.

 I had with me a British magazine about style and music and movies and I found a deck chair beside a pair of teen age girls and settled in under the flood lights, and I set about reading, or pretending to, running my fingers over the pictures but being too distracted to pay attention to the text.
 We were the only ones out there, the teen-aged girls and I. They were singing perfectly foreign pop songs in touchingly high and imperfect voices, and I couldn’t have been more delighted.

 One was blonde and sweetly unremarkable and the other had her hair pinned-up and cheaply dyed a beet-red color that had been some kind of proletariat fashion statement in this part of Europe for fifteen years and I relished the naïve energy that they blessed the prow of the ferry with.
-A thread-thin line of lights were dimly apparent on the German side of the water, looking like a hairline crack in the black bowl of the sky.
+A thread-thin line of lights was dimly feverish on the German side of the water, looking like a hairline crack in the black bowl of the sky.
 The stars above us, unfortunately, were as invisible as anything at the bottom of the Baltic.
 But that didn’t keep me from being exhilarated.